socle-commun/umbranexus/README.md

 [![pages-build-deployment](https://github.com/socle-commun/umbranexus/actions/workflows/deploy.yml/badge.svg)](https://github.com/socle-commun/umbranexus/actions/workflows/deploy.yml)

 Umbranexus aims to become the first book entirely written by an AI.
 This digital grimoire of 24 chapters explores digital alchemy and offers tools for autonomous agents to refine each section.
-The compiled manuscript must ultimately reach **at least 300 pages** as defined in `config.yaml`.
+The compiled manuscript must ultimately reach **at least 300 pages**.

 ## How it works
 - `AGENTS.md` – the rules the agent must follow.
 - `docs/` – long term strategy and notes.
-- `docs/knowledge-ethics.md` – ethical guidelines for reliable information.
-- `docs/author-guide.md` – author guide for objectives and style.
-- `src/`, `tests/` – code and targets to defeat.
+- `tests/` – code and targets to defeat.
-- `scripts/` – automation tools (`npm run bulk:revise`, `npm run compile:chapters`).
+- `scripts/` – automation tools.

-Everything is lightweight and ready to expand once the agent wakes up.

 ## Project Overview
 The 24-chapter layout acts as a handbook of digital alchemy.
 Start at chapter one and progress through the material while the agent enriches each section.
-See [TEMPLATE.md](TEMPLATE.md) for folder descriptions.

 ## Installation
 - `npm install`